This blog post was last updated on Wednesday, September 13th.

-Investor intuition and market trends are invaluable as your firm evaluates deals to find the best ones, but data must be the bedrock of multi-million dollar investment decisions.
-Every real estate offering memorandum (OM) you review can add value to your investment decision-making in the form of a real estate comparable or comp.
+Investor intuition and market knowledge are invaluable as your firm evaluates deals, but data must be the bedrock of multi-million dollar investment decisions.
+Every real estate offering memorandum (OM) you review can add value to your investment decision-making–and more broadly, your institutional data advantage– in the form of a commercial real estate comparable, or comp.

 - What Are Real Estate Offering Memorandums (OMs)?